+2 Integrated Design and Construction Management 2.3 Smart Design and Technologies

+IDC M 15 Document Management System

+Extent of Application All b ouilding js

+Objective structio e tidy and digital documentation throughout the design and on process for the ease of handing over to facility management

+Credits Attainable 2

-1 credit for demonstrating the use of document management systems within the design team.
+Credit Requirement (a) 1 crec ect Team Document Management dit for demonstrating the use of document management systems the design team.

-(b) Facility Management Team Document Management

-1 credit for demonstrating the use of document management platform by the building owner or building management company.
+(b) 1 crec ity Management Team Document Management dit for demonstrating the use of document management platform be building owner or building management company.

-(a) Project Team Document Management
+Assessment (a) Proje ct Team Document Management

-- 1. Demonstrate coordinated use of Design Team Document Management among design teams which shall include the following members:
+N emonstrate coordinated use of Design Team Document lanagement among design teams which shall include the llowing members:

-- 1.1.
+1 .1.
 Project Owner;

-- 1.2.
+1 .2.
 Architects / project designers;

-- 1.3.
+1 .3.
 MEP engineers;

-- 1.4.
+1 .4.
 Structural engineers

-- 1.5.
+1 .5.
 Quantity Surveyors; and

-- 1.6.
+1 .6.
 Contractors.

-- 2. Provide specifications of the document management system including:
+rovide specifications of the document management system cluding:

-- 2.1.
+2 .1.
 Naming rules for the digital documents to follow;

-- 2.2.
-Filing rules, in the form of hierarchy, for the digital documents to follow; and
+2 .2.
+Filing rules, in the form of hierarchy, for the digital documents

-- 2.3.
+to follow; and

+2 .3.
 File format of digital documents.

-- The document management system should perform the following functions:
+he document management system should perform the following inctions:

-- 3.1.
+3 .1.
 Storage of documents;

-- 3.2.
+.2.
 Spare storage for future documents;

-- 3.3.
+.3.
 Allow update of existing documents;

-- 3.4.
+.4.
 Accessible online;

-- 3.5.
-Support multiple users access and different level of access rights;
+.5.
+Support multiple users access and different level of access

+5 rights;

-- 3.6.
-Alarms and notifications; and
+3 .6.
+Alarms and notifications: and